 I used the cardboard round that would eventually be used under the cake as my template.
 You can also use the bottom of your cake pan.

-Mix the almond meal and 1/4 cup sugar together in a small bowl and set aside.
+Sift the almond meal and 1/3 cup sugar together in a small bowl and set aside.
+Crush the whole almonds in a Mortar and Pestle, you want the pieces to be big enough to add texture.

 Whip the egg whites on low speed in a mixer until they start to foam, about 45 seconds.
-Add the 2 tablespoons sugar to the whites and continue to whip on medium speed until soft peaks form.
-Once the whites form soft peaks slowly add the 2/3 cup sugar and continue whipping until stiff peaks are formed and the sugar, about 2 minutes.
+Slowly sprinkle the 1 cup sugar over the egg white on medium low speed, once they are all added, turn up the speed and continue whipping until stiff peaks are formed.

 Place the dacquoise in to a pastry bag fitted with a large round tip.
-Pipe in a large spiral until you have filled in the circles drawn on the parchment. it should be about an 1/8″ thick.
+Pipe in a large spiral until you have filled in the circles drawn on the parchment. it should be about an 1/4-1/2″ thick.
+You can also spread the batter with an Offset Cake Spatula.
+Just make sure they are all even do they bake at the same rate.